L-Karthik-G/Make-RB/README.md

 ---

-## 🌟 Features
+## End Goal

+-**to create an app that **
-- Real-time pothole detection using accelerometer data
+- Updates real-time pothole detection using accelerometer data
-- Automatic GPS tagging of detected potholes
+- Automatates GPS tagging of detected potholes
 - Displays potholes along your route
-- Centralized pothole database for crowdsourced reporting
+- Centralizes pothole database for crowdsourced reporting
-- Lightweight, fast, and user-friendly interface

 ---